rysk-finance/dynamic-hedging/packages/contracts/technical-docs/LiquidityPool.md

 Throughout the contract there are conversions between decimals, there are three decimals to be aware of e6 (USDC decimals) or collateral decimals, e8 otoken decimals and e18 share value, eth, and options calculation decimals.
 Where each decimal type is used is commented in each function.
 ## Oracle use

-**Chainlink oracle not used in Rysk Alpha**

 The contract uses Chainlink Price feed oracles.
-The contract also makes use of the Portfolio values feed request response oracle and may in the future make use of a volatility feed oracle.
-These are documented in the oracle documentation.

 ## Descriptions